Chicago Premises Liability Attorney

 While the Defendant may have a duty to exercise reasonable care for your safety, the jury will be instructed that you have the same duty.
 The Defendant normally accuses the Plaintiff of not keeping a proper lookout, not asking his union steward or foreman to change the job conditions and/or not attempting to prevent the accident.

-Chicago premises liability cases can be among the most difficult and require the help of an experienced unsafe premises attorney.
+Chicago premises liability cases can be among the most difficult and require the help of an experienced premises liability lawyer.
 Contact the Chicago personal injury attorneys at Horwitz, Horwitz & Associates today to schedule a free consultation.